sgallon-rin/IGSR/README.md

 1. Download the [pre-trained weights](https://pan.baidu.com/s/1tNYBhYKbIzYPw7BP7Be3rQ?pwd=3dyx) `clip_cn_vit-b-16.pt` and place them in the directory `IGSR/cn_clip/pretrained_weights`.
 2. In the code, replace `sys.path.append('')` with the appropriate path based on your environment.

+## How to get the dataset
+1. Sign the copyright announcement with your name and organization and mail to bingbing.wang@stu.hit.edu.cn with the copyright announcement attachment.
+2. Then complete the form online(https://forms.gle/g5eLLZVmaE43e3DF9), and we will provide access rights when approved.

 ## Running the Code

 ### 1. Build LMDB Features